 Expanded Food & Nutrition Education Program (EFNEP)

-CCE Ulster's EFNEP Program offers nutrition education classes for families and youth through in-person, online or hybrid workshops.
 Do you have an hour a week to learn new ideas to stretch your grocery dollars and make healthier choices for your family?
 EFNEP could work for you!
 Let’s talk about low-cost quick and healthy meals, and how to keep your family healthy and active.

+The Expanded Food and Nutrition Program is an evidence-based program designed to assist limited-resource families to learn how to eat healthy meals on a budget, make better food choices, and increase physical activity, thereby improving nutritional well-being.
 EFNEP meets participants where they are in their relationship with healthy eating, food preparation and physical activity, offering a space for conversation and collaborative learning.
-The program offers a series of interactive lessons to resource-limited families and youth free of charge and aims to help participants make small, sustainable changes for long-term success.
+The program offers a series of interactive lessons to SNAP and WIC-eligible, resource-limited families and youth free of charge and aims to help participants make small, sustainable changes for long-term success.

-• Topics include stretching food dollars, food safety, reducing salt and sugar intake and making simple, healthy meals for a family, among other topics.
+• Topics include: stretching food dollars, food safety, reducing salt and sugar intake, and making simple, healthy meals for the family.
+New recipes and ways to incorporate physical fitness into daily routines are included in every class.

 As a result of EFNEP education, graduates of the program